craiglockwood/knifetalk/_posts/2017-05-26-alec-steele.markdown

 Craig chats with Alec Steele about his very early introduction to blacksmithing and how he manages to run his successful online business.

-<blockquote class="largeQuote">“I'm documenting my own learning process"” - Alec Steele</blockquote>
+<blockquote class="largeQuote">“I love that I get to make stuff out of steel” - Alec Steele</blockquote>